Variants of thick-restart Lanczos for the Bethe-Salpeter eigenvalue problem: Details of the implementation in SLEPc

 Every SLEPc eigensolver internally holds a basis of vectors (\texttt{BV}) of the same length as the matrix, i.e., $2n$ in this case.
 However, the algorithms presented in this paper operate with two bases of length $n$ (e.g., $U_k$ and $V_k$ in the case of \cref{alg:shao-reorth}).
 For the internal implementation of these solvers, we have added a new operation \texttt{BVGetSplitRows()} that provides a clean way to view the basis of $2n$-vectors as two stacked bases of $n$-vectors, including the case when these vectors are distributed across several MPI processes in a parallel computation.

 Once the eigensolver has reached convergence, the basis vectors contain all the necessary information to build the right and left eigenvectors as in \cref{thm:shao}.
 One remaining thing is how to normalize eigenvectors.
 We have opted for normalizing them such that $\|x_i\|_2=1$ (which implies that also $\|y_i\|_2=1$), $i=1,\dots,n_\mathrm{ev}$.
 This is consistent with the normalization in standard non-Hermitian eigenproblems in SLEPc.
-An alternative would be to normalize them with respect to the norm induced by $\Hhat$ or the pseudo-norm induced by the signature $S$ (since eigenvectors are orthogonal with respect to both inner products), but it was not clear if this would be of any use for applications.
+An alternative would be to normalize them with respect to the norm induced by $\Hhat$ or the pseudo-norm induced by the signature $S$ (since eigenvectors are orthogonal with respect to both inner products), but the application we are interested in (Yambo) expected unit-norm eigenvectors.

 \paragraph{Orthogonalization}